swfly/AutoSong/readme.md

 - Recurring motifs, phrasing, and tension-resolution patterns

-To enable this, the system is trained on entire song spans (up to 18,000 EnCodec tokens, ≈15–20 seconds of music) in a single transformer context window.
+To enable this, the system is trained on entire song spans (up to 18,000 EnCodec tokens, at bandwith=1.5: ≈120 seconds of music!) in a single transformer context window.
 This design choice:

 - Forces the model to learn compositional structure over time